So you want to go to Mount Rushmore!

 This is also a few minutes drive from the border of Mount Rushmore National Memorial park, just past Breezy Point when you are leaving Mount Rushmore.

-For rustic camping near Mount Rushmore, there is the Horsethief Lake Campground.
+If you’re making it a South Dakota camping trip, then for rustic camping near Mount Rushmore, there is the Horsethief Lake Campground.
 This cost of this campground near Mount Rushmore is around $26 a night.
 See more from the US Forest Service and the official reservation website.

 So those are some things to do near Mount Rushmore in the immediate vicinity of Mount Rushmore National Memorial.
 Now moving a bit further away, but still possible to make as part of a day trip to Mount Rushmore…